Ruvyrom/Ruvomain-Protocol/README.md

 ## 🚀 Ready to deploy?

-Read the [Quick Start Guide](Docs/Quick-Start-Guide.md) to get started in minutes.
+For Ruvomain-pbd script: read the [Debloater Quick Start Guide](Docs/Quick-Start-Guide.md),

+For ruvomain-installer script : read the [Installer Quick Start Guide](Docs/Installer-Quick-Start),

+For started in minutes

 ---
 ### Table of Contents